15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 Combining resistance like cable with free weight exercises produces a better result than training with free weights only in terms of developing power and strength in the upper and lower body.
 So, combining cable machine abs workout with dumbbell and weight plate ab exercises will accelerate your journey for getting thick and shaped six-pack abs.

-Do you have a favorite ab workout that you do, use a cable machine?
+Do you have a favorite ab workout that you do using a cable machine?
 Share it with our readers in the comments section below!

 10 Best Abs and Oblique Exercises With Cable Machine